facile-it/php-oauth2-http-client/README.md

 // your HTTP request
 /** @var RequestInterface $request */

-// the subject token can be the access token used from the user to call your APIs
+// the subject token can be the access token provided by the user requesting your APIs
 $subjectToken = '';

 // then you need to call another service (my-resource-server), but you need another access token with the right audience